Bharat1002/Cmd_Notes_App/README.md

 ```

-Note : --title and --body are required commands, if you won't use it then it will throw errors.
+Note that --title and --body are required commands, if you won't use it then it will throw errors.